amadeus4dev/amadeus-python/.github/CONTRIBUTING.md

 Make necessary modifications:

 - Update version on `amadeus/version.py`
-- Update version on `CHANGELOG.rst`
+- Update version and write changes on `CHANGELOG.rst`

 Then commit the changes: